 Important: After an alert is generated, to generate the next alert, the time of the first log is considered as the starting point of the time interval and no alert is generated until the time interval is complete.
 For example, if you select only after 3 matching logs within 10 minutes, the alert is generated after the third log with matching condition is processed within 10 minutes.
 If there are 6 logs with matching condition within 10 minutes, then the alert for the first set of 3 matching logs is generated.
 After that, the time of the first log is considered as the starting point of the 10 minutes time interval and no alert is generated until the 10 minutes time interval is complete.

 1. To define Alert clear conditions, enter the time that the alert will persist.
-Default is 60 minutes.
+The default is 60 minutes.

 2. Toggle the Auto-clear after acknowledge switch on to clear the alert after it is acknowledged.